Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 making values-aligned choices without constant self-judgment

 Growth is possible, but it’s not something you should have to force alone.
-This isn’t about becoming a different parent.
-It’s about having enough support to become more yourself again.
+This isn’t about becoming a different parent in the new year.
+It’s about having enough support to become more yourself.

 You might ask not “What’s wrong?” but: